St Kilda Legal Service

 - Family law

 What prior work/volunteer work is viewed favourably?

-Previous work in a law offices with good administration skills and/or other community legal centres or community organisation
+Previous work in a law office with good administration skills and/or other community legal centres or community organisation

 How does one apply: